 Find your groove with our guide to Portuguese radio, including the most popular radio stations, online radio, and English-language radio for expats.

-Apart from the Internet and television in Portugal, Portuguese radio (radios de Portugal or radios Portuguesa) remains a good source of the latest news, information, and entertainment for those who have relocated to Portugal.
+Apart from the Internet in Portugal and local Portuguese television, Portuguese radio (radios de Portugal or radios Portuguesa) remains a good source of the latest news, information, and entertainment for those who have relocated to Portugal.
 Tuning into a local radio station is a great way of gaining a deeper insight into your new home and Portuguese culture.
 Furthermore, it’s an effective means of keeping up-to-date on any issues that might affect your move.

 You will find a wide variety of radio programs in Portugal, as well as plenty of music channels on AM and FM bands that you can listen to at home, at work, or in transit.
 You can also stream most Portuguese radio stations online.
 Here are the main Portuguese radio stations and online radio streaming platforms you can listen to in Portugal.